-CTPT and CBB will only be used to facilitate priority dispatch and / or system security.
+System security reasons may be short term decisions or could be longer term implementations such as the management of operating hours on generators.
 Each proposed trade must be agreed with the GB TSO.
 The GB TSO will have the right to reject the proposed trade where it is deemed to have a negative impact on secure, efficient, and economical system operation.

-The table below describes the Cross Zonal Actions which were agreed for go-live of the revised SEM arrangements although Co-ordinated Third-Party Trading (CTPT) was not finalised.
+The table below describes the Cross Zonal Actions which were agreed for go-live of the revised SEM arrangements.
+The table below also includes any Cross-Zonal Actions that have been introduced following go-live.
+At go-live Co-ordinated Third Party Trading (CTPT) was not finalised, however it is now finalised and operational.
 Further information is available in the SEM-GB Joint Implementation Group's paper on 'Interim Cross Zonal Arrangements for GB-ISEM Go-live'.